 If you are under the impression, as I was, that Tutankhamen was the greatest pharaoh of ancient Egypt, you are very mistaken.
 The boy king ‘Tut’ barely lived long enough to leave his mark.
 The fanfare around the discovery of his tomb and all its treasures remains his sole claim to fame.

-Shelley’s “Ozymandias” about the transience of power is just a metaphor, and possibly refers to that one broken statue.
-For contrary to his claim…….a lot remains!
+Shelley’s “Ozymandias“, on the transience of power, is a metaphor that possibly refers to that one broken statue.
+For contrary to his claim a lot remains.

 Rameses remains, despite his dissembling, Rameses the Great.